 The traditional owners of the Whitsundays and the surrounding coastal fringe are the Ngaro People (also known as the “Canoe People”).
 Meet a local member of the Ngaro family and experience a traditional Welcome to Country ceremony.
 You’ll also learn about Ngaro history and culture which dates back thousands of years.
 The ancient cave paintings in the Nara Inlet on Hook Island are part of the East Coast’s oldest Aboriginal site.

 Related reading: Learn more about First Nations experiences in Queensland

 11. Do the Bicentennial Walk

-The 5km Bicentennial Walk from Airlie Beach Lagoon to Cannonvale Beach is a must.
-The trail takes about 45 minutes to do and is fully paved and mostly flat.
-It takes you along a gorgeous stretch of coast and there’s a handful of secluded beaches where you can retreat if you’re craving a bit of solitude.
-If the sea breeze works up your appetite, you can stop midway at the vibrant Coral Sea Marina and take your pick of cafes, bars and restaurants.
-There’s a great atmosphere down here of an evening with people wining, dining and enjoying some live music.
+The 5-kilometre Bicentennial Walk takes about 45 minutes to do.
+It’s fully paved and mostly flat.
+It takes you along a gorgeous stretch of coast from Airlie Beach Lagoon to Cannonvale Beach.
+There are a few quiet bays where you can retreat if you’re craving a bit of solitude, or pop into the vibrant Coral Sea Marina for a bite to eat.
+There’s a great atmosphere here in the evening with people wining, dining and enjoying live music.

 Whether you want to switch off and relax or have an adventure-packed holiday, good times await in Airlie Beach.